steenhulthin/steenhulthin.github.io/index.md

 ## Community

 I feel a part of the global software development community.
 In my opinion you are a member of a community even if you only "consuming" and not contributing in the a more traditional way.
-I have presented at a couple of occasions and I regularly contribute.
+I have presented at a couple of occasions and I contribute when time permits it, but only because I like it.

 I attend conferences regularly.
 I have been attending [Oredev](http://oredev.org) every year since 2011, [Leetspeak](http://leetspeak.se) since it's start in 2012 and Danish Developer Conference since 2013.